meg-gutshall/flatiron-curriculum-notes/sql/getting-started/sql-database-basics.md

 ### Altering A Table

-- Add or remove columns with the `ALTER TABLE` statement.
+Add or remove columns with the `ALTER TABLE` statement.
-  - Add a column:

 ```sql
 ALTER TABLE cats ADD COLUMN breed TEXT;